idrinth-api-bench/issues/README.md

 ## Logging

 Any logger that either implements the [Interface](src/logger/logger.ts) or has a wrapper.
-So far a wrapper for pino is avaible.
+So far a wrapper for pino is available.

 ### Logging levels used